nomacode/nomacode.github.io/README.md

 # Nomacode.github.io
 Repository URL: https://github.com/nomacode/nomacode.github.io

-Contains the website of Nomacode.
+This repository contains the website of Nomacode.

 The website can be found from https://www.nomacode.com.
 The website is currently hosted by GitHub Pages.